divyangpatel123/emirates/emirates-rest-api/README.md

-# Emirates Spring Boot Rest API Project
+# Spring Boot Rest API Project

 This is a sample Java / Maven / Spring Boot application that can be used to create/change flight seat and check seat availability on a given date.